 Rick then provided Headquarters-level environmental advice on all high-level hazardous waste and HAZMAT (hazardous materials) issues.
 He represented the Air Force in meetings with federal and state regulators and other entities.
 He also taught numerous environmental law courses at the Air Force JAG School in Montgomery, Alabama, and in the Washington D.C. area.
 Further, he worked with the U.S. Department of Justice and various Assistant U.S. Attorneys on numerous federal law suits, providing legal advice and drafting pleadings and other court documents.

-Over his Air Force career, he deployed twice in support of the "War on Terror," once as the Deputy Staff Judge Advocate, and had the honor of being one of the first Air Force attorneys to prosecute courts-martial at a deployed location (prior to these trials, the Air Force had a policy of holding courts-martial of deployed crimes back at the home station).
+Over his Air Force career, he deployed twice in support of the "War on Terror," once as the Deputy Staff Judge Advocate, and had the honor of being one of the first Air Force attorneys to prosecute courts-martial at a deployed location (prior to these trials, the Air Force policy was to redeploy defendants and court-martial them at their home station).

 After leaving the Air Force, he worked at Gribetz & Loewenberg, PLLC, one of the busiest and most well-known firms in Rockland County.
 At Gribetz & Loewenberg, he handled hundreds of complicated criminal and family court matters, as well as numerous appeals.
-In March 2015, after about eight years, Rick left Gribetz & Loewenberg to open his own office, the Law Office of Richard S. Pakola, PLLC.
+In March 2015, Rick left Gribetz & Loewenberg to open his own office, the Law Office of Richard S. Pakola, PLLC.

 He is currently "of counsel" to the Law Office of William F. Smith, Esq.